juliancwirko/elven-mint/README.md

 #### How it works

 First of all elven-mint script assumes that you have deployed a smart contract which implements the `esdt_nft_create`.
+(See the link to example!)
 The createNft function should look like:

 ```rust
 #[endpoint(createNft)]